EasterEggProductions/quest-management-system/Format Spec/README.md

 # Specifications for quest management system format

 # Goal
-A format that defines all the relevant details for the basics of quests for games in a way that can be understoon by non programming developers.
+A format that defines all the relevant details for the basics of quests for games in a way that can be understood by non programming developers.

 in a way that can be extended in a basic text editor, or embellished upon with hilighting.